IFRCGo/ecv-toolkit/app/_disease/disease-17_en.md

 - Via blood, faeces, vomit, urine, saliva/spit, sweat, tears, breastmilk or semen of a person sick with Ebola that enters the mouth, nose, eyes or a skin cut of another person.
 - Can also be spread when handling the body of someone who has died from Ebola.
 - Contact with objects (for example, bedding, clothes or needles) that have been contaminated with body fluids from a person who is sick or has died from Ebola.
-- During sex with a man who has recovered from Ebola (for 12 months after he has recovered).
+- During unprotected sex with a man who has recovered from Ebola (for 12 months after he has recovered).
 - Touching infected fruit bats or their faeces or waste, and touching or eating infected bush meat (bats, monkeys, apes) that is not well cooked.

 ### Symptoms